taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 ## [DT-01] Developmental Test Results

 Developmental Test 01 [DT-01] assessed the performance of the avionics system prototype by turning the system on at the base of a standard 3-meter staricase and taking the system to the top of the stairscase.
-After briefly pausing at the top, the system prototype decended 1.5-meters down the staircase and puased briefly before returning the the starting position at the bottom of the staircase. <a href="Verification/verification.md"> Full data set with accelerometer graphs availaable here. </a>
+After briefly pausing at the top, the system prototype decended 1.5-meters down the staircase and puased briefly before returning the the starting position at the bottom of the staircase.
+[DT-01 full test results](verification/verification.md#developmental-test-01-dt-01---test-results)

 DT-01 verified data acquisition performance, timestamping, data storage, and continuous operation.
 DT-01 achieved an average sampling frequency of 66.7 Hz with a 15 ms sample interval.